 Why we chose the Giant Road E+1:

-While the idea of a pedal-assisted road bike may seem counterintuitive, during lengthier training sessions, a touch of added power helps prevent overall muscle fatigue and injury.
-Similarly, individuals looking to enjoy longer scenic routes will appreciate the general boost an electric drive provides.
+Riding a pedal-assisted road bike may seem counterintuitive but during longer training sessions, the minimal addition of power helps prevent overall muscle fatigue and injury.
+Similarly, those looking to enjoy longer scenic routes will appreciate the general boost an electric drive provides.
 With a top speed of 28 mph, the Road E+1 uses three power modes to give you ultimate control over your ride and assistance level.
 A four-point sensory system monitors the pedaling force allowing the motor to amplify your movements seamlessly.

 One of our favorite features with the Road E+1 is the ergonomic Ride Control EVO command station.
-Unlike other control centers, this display is mounted onto the handlebars front-and-center, keeping the controls literally at your fingertips.
+Unlike other control centers, this display is mounted onto the center of the handlebars, keeping the controls literally at your fingertips.
 At higher speeds, balance is key and this module enables control over the system and the fork at all times.

-Giant didn’t skimp on traditional cycling components for the E+1, either.
-The bike comes equipped with an 11-speed Shimano crankset, hydraulic disc brakes, and a lightweight aluminum frame.
+Giant didn’t skimp on traditional cycling components, either.
+The bike comes standard with an 11-speed Shimano crankset, hydraulic disc brakes, and a lightweight aluminum frame.
 It also features an aggressive geometry designed for road riding and ships with a fast-charger to keep the electric motor powered up.

 The frame itself incorporates a series of mounts allowing you to easily trick-out the Road E+1 with a rack, fenders, or panniers to more aptly meet your touring requirements.
 Again, most touring purists will certainly scoff at the mere notion of pedal-assistance, however, individuals looking for more of a guided tour and less of a tour de force will swoon over the Road E+1.